egogoger/FrontEnd-Starter/README.md

 > Use -a option to completely delete components, pages, models and static folders

 ## File structure
-You can change the file structure whichever way you want and if you do so, don't forget to change aliases paths in both [Typescript config](../blob/TS/tsconfig.json) and [Webpack config](../blob/TS/webpack.config.json).
+You can change the file structure whichever way you want and if you do so, don't forget to change aliases paths in [Webpack config](../blob/JS/webpack.config.json).
 ```bash
 ├── dist/               // Auto generated output files
 ├── node_modules/